zerotrustprivacy/get2knowme/README.md

-- 👋 Hi, I’m @hendersonmersedes
+- 👋 Hi, I’m Mersedes
-- 👀 I’m interested in data engineering
+- 👀 I’m interested in everything TECH
-- 🌱 I love SQL and currently learning PYTHON
+- 🌱 I love using SQL
+- I build websites in my freetime
-- 💞️ I’m looking to collaborate on building databases
+- 💞️ I’m looking to collaborate with others on how to build reactive apps and websites
 - 📫 How to reach me: LinkedIn

 <!---